 As a beginner, your goal is to get better and learn how to create sets just like the pros.
 With the right controller, you can create the type of sets that transition perfectly, blend well, and keep clubgoers on the dance floor, regardless of your experience and skill level.

-I’ve chosen the five leading models of controllers on the market, based on features, user experience, setup, and versatility.
-Each model comes loaded with great software and interfaces that are beginner-friendly, so even the newbie will have an easy time experimenting with tracks and learning their way around DJ software programs.
+I’ve chosen the five leading models of entry-level controllers on the market, based on features, user experience, setup, and versatility.
+Each model comes loaded with great software and interfaces that are beginner-friendly, so even the newbie will have an easy time experimenting with tracks and learning their way around DJ programs.

-Top DJ Controllers Comparison Chart
+Best DJ Controllers For Beginners Comparison Chart

 DJ Controller Buyer’s Guide

 DJ controllers are external devices that can easily hook up to a laptop and emulate an old school DJ setup.
-These controllers allow you to control effects, mix tracks, scratch, and choose songs and samples from your music library.
+These allow you to control effects, mix tracks, scratch, and choose songs and samples from your music library.
 In the past, the DJ had to haul a lot of gear from show to show, including crates of vinyl records, a mixer, and a couple of turntables.

 All in one controllers are a better choice for beginners or the DJ on a budget.